DeactivatedWhatSoever/NSL/me/effective_debugging.md

 * Work bottom up in the case of failures that have a clearly identifiable case, such as crashes, freezes, and error messages.
 * Work top down in the case of failures that are difficult to pin down, such as performance, security, and reliability.

+## Find the Difference between a Known Good System and a Failing One
+Obviously, you need to find the difference between a nice working system and the failing one.
+How are you going to differentiate?
+First of all, you have to get as many logs as you can.
+The network logs, database SQL logs, operation system calls, dynamic library calls, and language calls.
+You always should verify whether your code has run with the right arguments.
+ Use `javap`, `ldd`, `dumpbin`, etc for code analysis.
+If the code is identical and you don’t know why it’s not working, then you have to go with seeing the assembly code that the compiler generates.
+This is how you dig deep.
+ How the hell?
+A binary search?
+I don’t really understand this thing but you can do it very easily with `git bisect`.
+It’s about hunting the bugs from history.
+ Use `comm`, `diff`, `cut`, `sed`, `grep -v` and etc to do text manipulation.
+It helps you look at the log files much more easier and see where the actual difference lies in.

+### Things to Remember
+* Compare the behavior of a known good system with that of a failing one to find the failure’s cause.
+* Consider all of the elements that can influence a system’s behavior: code, input, invocation arguments, environment variables, services, and dynamically linked libraries.

 #reading/books